wemakesit/laravel-gui-windows/README.md

 The application integrates with an external API running on port 8000.
 Ensure the API is running and properly configured in your `.env` file.

-## Address Lookup Integration

-The application uses the free Postcodes.io API for real UK address lookup by postcode.
-This service:

-- Requires no API key or registration
-- Provides postcode lookup for the entire UK
-- Returns geographic data for postcodes
-- Includes nearby postcodes to provide multiple address options

 The implementation creates address suggestions based on the postcode data, allowing users to select from these options or enter their address manually if needed.